I know, I know, you’re sooo excited about your recent engagement and your wedding – why do we have to talk about money!?

 If no-one has offered so far, it’s probably best to assume that you will be funding everything yourself.

 Traditionally, the bride’s parents paid for the wedding and the groom paid for the honeymoon.
-This isn’t always the case these days, many couples now pay for everything themselves or share the cost with their parents.
+This is rarely the case these days, many couples now pay for everything themselves or share the cost with their parents.
 If you’re lucky you’ll have some sort of contribution from family but this obviously depends on your family circumstances.

 - Do you have any savings you are happy to use, will you get a loan or will you be using some of your monthly income each month to pay for things?